 - Appointed expert to assess the performance of domestic ventilation product on behalf of the Energy Saving Trust

-At Loughborough I set up and led an MSc course in Low Carbon Building Design and Modelling and extended my research into Large Eddy Simulation, indoor air quality and building control.
-Some of this work was funded by a Knowledge Transfer Partnership (KTP) in collaboration with SE Controls during which we developed control algorithms for energy efficient natural ventilation based on combined CO2 and temperature sensing.
-I was awarded my Chair in Building Performance Analysis in 2012 and became Associate Dean for Research in 2014.
-As well as research and teaching, I now serve on the University’s Research Committee and School Senior Management Team.
+At Loughborough, I established and led an MSc course in Low Carbon Building Design and Modelling and extended my research into Large Eddy Simulation, indoor air quality and building control.
+Some of this work was funded by a Knowledge Transfer Partnership (KTP) in collaboration with SE Controls during which we developed control algorithms for energy-efficient natural ventilation based on combined CO2 and temperature sensing.
+I was awarded my Chair in Building Performance Analysis in 2012 and became Associate Dean for Research in 2014, a role I served until 2021 when I took on the position of Acting Dean for the School of Architecture, Building and Civil Engineering

 - Fellow of the Chartered Institution of Building Services Engineers